⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Limited safety exceptions

-Absent one of these, searching the vehicle is unlawful.
+Without one of these, a vehicle search is unlawful.

 “Do you mind if I search the vehicle?”